nirdeshkumar02/Terraform-Learning/README.md

     1. export TF_VAR_avail_zone="us-east-1a"
     2. Now, You can ref it to configuration file as - var.avai_zone

-Project - 2 => AWS Infra Provisioning
+Project_2 - AWS Infra Provisioning
 =======================================
 #### TASK WORKFLOW
 - Provision an EC2 Instance on AWS